pdfernhout/Twirlip7/README.md

 You don't need to install and run the server to do some simple tests.
 You can just load the UI files directly into your browser (like with the rawgit example).
-If you run without the server, however, you can only store data in memory or local storage;
+If you run the notebook without the server, however, you can only store data in memory or local storage;
 the server storage option will be greyed out in the UI.
 Also, proxy support is not available without the server, so the proxying examples won't work.

-No required build step (yet).
+The other applications besides the notebook generally won't be useable withotu the server.
+You may be able to play with them, but any changes you make will be lost when you reload the page.

 ### Startup params